At a glance

 Blepharitis is an inflammation of the eyelid margins and surrounding skin and in some cases, the Meibomian glands, which are tiny glands on the eyelid margin which secrete an oily substance to keep tears within the eye.

-There are a number of causes which include parasites, infection (viral, bacterial, fungal), eyelid abnormalities, allergies, immune-mediated, trauma, irritants, inflammation and unknown (idiopathic).
+There are several causes which include parasites, infection (viral, bacterial, fungal), eyelid abnormalities, allergies, immune-mediated, trauma, irritants, inflammation and unknown (idiopathic).

 - Eye discharge which may contain pus, mucus or watery discharge